^

 , medical expert

-Scientific data prescribe the use of glucosamine sulfate for the treatment of both mild and moderate osteoarthritis of the knee.
-His role in the treatment of more severe knee osteoarthritis and osteoarthritis in other parts of the body is less well defined.
+Scientific evidence supports the use of glucosamine sulfate for the treatment of both mild and moderate osteoarthritis of the knee.
+Its role in the treatment of more severe knee osteoarthritis and osteoarthritis elsewhere in the body is less well defined.
 Some evidence suggests that the drug had both an analgesic and a disease-modifying effect.
-Its mechanism is unknown, but it can be associated with an improved synthesis of glycosaminoglycan as a result of half sulfate.
-The dose is 500 mg orally 3 times a day.
+The mechanism is unknown but may be related to improved glycosaminoglycan synthesis as a result of the sulfate moiety.
+Dose: 500 mg orally 3 times daily.

 Adverse effects of glucosamine sulfate

-Allergies may occur (in patients with allergy to mollusks, but who take the drug with the content of the corresponding component), indigestion, fatigue, insomnia, headache, photosensitivity and changes in the nails.
+Allergy (in patients with shellfish allergy but taking a product containing the corresponding component), stomach upset, fatigue, insomnia, headache, photosensitivity and changes in nails may occur.

 Attention!